Hemlock Crossing 3

 The Upper Peninsula of Michigan offers several amazing places that allow you to strap on your snowshoes and head out on a winter wonderland adventure.

-The Michigan Tech Recreation area in Houghton is open to snowshoers, even after dark.
+The Michigan Tech Trails in Houghton are open to snowshoers, even after dark.
 Nearby, people of all ages can snowshoe throughout several areas, including the hilly Pilgrim Community Forest.

 Michigan Tech Recreation Area, Houghton - Michigan Tech Winter Carnival, Snowshoeing In Michigan